modelop/modelop.github.io/Knowledge Center/Tutorials/Deploy a Workflow with Composer/index.md

 ![Designer assets](images/designer-models.png)

 If you mouse over an asset's name, an edit icon will appear.
-This displays the asset's source code, and, in for models, lets you set other execution options (such as the model environment).
+This displays the asset's source code, and, for models, lets you set other execution options (such as the model environment).

 ![Designer model editing](images/designer-edit-model.png)